Attainability and lower semi-continuity of the relative entropy of entanglement, and variations on the theme: Conclusions and outlook

 We further identified a general set of conditions implying the above topological property (Theorem~\ref{w*_closed_condition_thm}), and showed how to apply them to a variety of quantum resource theories, namely, that of multi-partite entanglement (Section~\ref{multipartite_entanglement_subsec}), NPT entanglement (Section~\ref{NPT_entanglement_subsec}), non-classicality, Wigner negativity and more generally $\lambda$-negativity (Section~\ref{lambda_negativity_subsec}), and finally non-Gaussianity (Section~\ref{non_Gaussianity_subsec}).
 Interestingly, the topological condition we have pinpointed is obeyed in almost all cases of practical interest, and can thus be regarded as a natural regularity assumption to impose on arbitrary infinite-dimensional quantum resource theories.
 For example, one could imagine to employ it to generalise the results of Ref.~\cite{Brandao-Gour}, which rest on a key identity between the smoothed regularised (generalised) robustness and the regularised relative entropy, to infinite-dimensional resources.
 Also, it would be interesting to extend the methods in this paper to address other resource quantifiers involving optimisations over non-compact sets, or else channel resource quantifiers~\cite{Gour-Winter}.

 In the second part of our paper we focused our attention on the relative entropy of (NPT) entanglement, the Rains bound, regularisations thereof, and the corresponding multi-partite generalisations.
 We have established tight uniform continuity bounds for all those functions in the presence of an energy constraint.
-Conceptually, those bounds complement the general statement of lower semi-continuity, and prove that much stronger regularity properties can be obtained if one looks only at energy-bounded sets of states.
+Conceptually, those bounds complement the general statement of lower semi-continuity, and prove that much stronger regularity properties can be obtained if one looks only at energy-bounded sets of states. \tcb{We speculate that even tighter constraints could possibly be derived by leveraging techniques recently proposed by Becker, Datta, and Jabbour~\cite{Becker2023}.}

 \textbf{Acknowledgements.} L.\ Lami\ is supported by the Alexander von Humboldt Foundation.
 He thanks Martin B.\ Plenio and Bartosz Regula for several interesting discussions about entanglement and infinite-dimensional resource theories.
 The work of M.\ Shirokov was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no.\ 075-15-2019-1614).
-The authors are also grateful to A.\ S.\ Holevo and G.\ G.\ Amosov for useful and motivating discussions.
+The authors are grateful to A.\ S.\ Holevo and G.\ G.\ Amosov for useful and motivating discussions.
+They also thank an anonymous referee at the `17th Conference on the Theory of Quantum Computation, Communication and Cryptography' (TQC 2022) for insightful comments.